Ani6107/Multiple_Disease_Prediction_System/README.md

 Technology Stack
 Machine Learning Libraries: The predictive models are implemented using popular machine learning libraries in Python, ensuring accuracy and efficiency.

-Web Development: The front-end is built using HTML, CSS, and JavaScript, providing a seamless and responsive user experience.

 How to Use
 Input Data: Users are prompted to input specific health parameters through an easy-to-use interface.